-For example, the following commands create the table rental, with a check constraint to validate that the date\returned is later than the date borrowed.
+For example, the following commands create the table rental, with a check constraint to validate that the date_returned is later than the date borrowed.

+'''

-''' CREATE TABLE rental (
+CREATE TABLE rental (

 date_borrowed DATE NOT NULL,

 date_returned DATE,

-title CHAR(20)

-REFERENCES titles (id_num),
+'''

-CHECK( date_returned >= date_borrowed )

-The sp\iqprintconstraints procedure returns the following:

-ALTER TABLE rental ADD CHECK date\returned >= date borrowed

-Interoperability with installed products If your system already has a version of one of the products to be installed, the installation proceeds as follows:

-- If the product already installed has a newer date or version than the product installed with IQ, the installation does not install any older files. - If the product already installed is older than the one included with IQ, the installation only installs newer files. - When an older product exists, the IQ installation assumes that it is in use and omits it from the uninstall list.
+''' title CHAR(20) REFERENCES titles (id num), CHECK( date returned >= date borrowed ) ) The sp_iqprintconstraints procedure returns the following: ALTER TABLE rental ADD CHECK date returned >= date borrowed Interoperability with If your system already has a version of one of the products to be installed, the installed products installation proceeds as follows: If the product already installed has a newer date or version than the product installed with IQ, the installation does not install any older files.
+If the product already installed is older than the one included with IQ, the installation only installs newer files.
+When an older product exists, the IQ installation assumes that it is in use and omits it from the uninstall list.
 This prevents changing existing applications if you uninstall IQ.
 Updating SDK The Sybase IQ installation CD contains the Sybase Software Developer's Kit (SDK), which includes Open Client.
 Sybase IQ recommends Open Client 15.0, EBF 13563.
 If your system already has this version installed as part of Adaptive Server Enterprise, Replication Server, or other Sybase products, you can skip installing the Open Client supplied with IQ 12.7.
 Sybase recommends that you install Sybase IQ 12.7 in a clean directory for easier version management.
 Environmental variables are local to the shell and the subdirectories are specific to the versions.

-The start\asiq utility controls the version of the SDK used by Sybase IQ, and always sets it to the version installed by Sybase IQ.

-The SYBASE\OCS environment variable controls the version of the SDK used by other Sybase products.
+The start_asig utility controls the version of the SDK used by Sybase IQ, and always sets it to the version installed by Sybase IQ.
+The SYBASE OCS environment variable controls the version of the SDK used by other Sybase products.
 On UNIX platforms the behavior of setup files has changed regarding this variable.

-In previous versions of Sybase IQ, running the setup procedure set the SYBASE\OCS variable.
-If another installed Sybase product had already set the variable, the value was changed.
+In previous versions of Sybase IQ, running the setup procedure set the SYBASE OCS variable.
+If another installed Sybase product had already set the variable, the value was changed. '''

+In Sybase IQ 12.7, running the setup procedure (ASIQ-12_7.csh or ASIQ-12_7.sh) only sets the variable if it is not already set.
+If the value of SYBASE_OCS has been set by another Sybase product, that value remains in effect unless you unset SYBASE_OCS, and then run the source file.
+See "Setting environment variables" on page 23 for details.

-You can update the Sybase SDK (Open Client) as future versions become available, provided that you set the INSTALL\ALL\PATCH environment variable before installing the update.
+You can update the Sybase SDK (Open Client) as future versions become available, provided that you set the INSTALL_ALL_PATCH environment variable before installing the update.